wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/2-design-content-searches.md

 > [!NOTE]
 > Teams channel conversations are always stored in the cloud-based mailbox that's associated with the Team.
 This design enables organizations to use Content Search to search channel conversations without having to file a support request.

 Teams' chat data is indexed for search after it’s stored in the cloud-based mailbox.
 This design lets you use Content Search (and searches associated with eDiscovery cases) to search, preview, and export Teams' chat data for on-premises users.
-You can also use the **ComplianceSearch** cmdlets in the Microsoft 365 Compliance Center PowerShell to search for Teams' chat data for on-premises users.
+You can also use the **ComplianceSearch** cmdlets in the Microsoft Purview compliance portal PowerShell to search for Teams' chat data for on-premises users.

 The following graphic shows the workflow of how Teams' chat data for on-premises users is made available for search, preview, and export.